 The Nest Thermostat battery is not a user-serviceable part as it is built into the device.
 If you are facing low battery or power issues, we recommend you follow the troubleshooting advice above before considering battery replacement.

-If you believe that the internal battery is completely dead and cannot hold a charge, and the device is still under warranty we recommend you contact your provider and seek a replacement.
+For scenarios where the internal battery is completely dead and cannot hold a charge, and the device is still under warranty, we recommend you contact your provider and seek a replacement.

 At SmartHomePerfected we always advise readers not to undertake any work they are not competent in performing and if in any doubt, it is best to seek the assistance of a professional.